Embedding non-arithmetic hyperbolic manifolds: Embedding relative to hypersurfaces

 \begin{lemma} There exists a finite-index subgroup $L<\Lambda$, with $\Gamma<L$, such that $G_L$ is geometrically finite and $A$ embeds $\pi_1$-injectively into $X_L$ with fundamental group $G_L$. \end{lemma}

 Given that $G_L$ is geometrically finite, Theorem \ref{thm:GFERF} implies that $G_L$ is separable in $L$.
-A standard argument \cite{S} implies that there exists a finite cover $X \to X_L$ such that $A$ embeds in $X$ as follows: $M$ and each $V_i/\Stab_L(V_i)$ is a totally geodesic hypersurface of $X$, each $V_i/\Stab_L(V_i)$ intersects $M$ along $S_i$ orthogonally and any two distinct hypersurfaces of the form $V_i/\Stab_L(V_i)$, $i=1,\dots,m$, are disjoint.
+A separability argument due to Scott \cite{S} implies that there exists a finite cover $X \to X_L$ such that $A$ embeds in $X$ as follows: $M$ and each $V_i/\Stab_L(V_i)$ is a totally geodesic hypersurface of $X$, each $V_i/\Stab_L(V_i)$ intersects $M$ along $S_i$ orthogonally and any two distinct hypersurfaces of the form $V_i/\Stab_L(V_i)$, $i=1,\dots,m$, are disjoint.
 Thus, the proof of Proposition \ref{prop:main} is complete up to Lemma \ref{lem:geometrically_finite}.

 In order to prove Lemma \ref{lem:geometrically_finite}, we will find $L < \Lambda$ such that $X_L$ can be obtained by pairing a finite number of thick convex cells in $\matH^{n+1}$ isometrically along their facets, with each cell having a finite number of facets.
 This easily implies that the group $L$ admits a finite-sided fundamental polyhedron, and is therefore geometrically finite.
 These cells will be obtained from the Vorono\"i decomposition of $X_L$ with respect to an appropriate choice of a finite set of points in the horizontal hypersurface $M$, as we now explain.